Skip to main content

 • resizing;

-• using progressive JPEG - gradual rendering of the image on loading.
+• using progressive JPEG — gradual image rendering during loading.

-If the image has not been optimized, the user will get the original version of the image, which is also stored in the cache.
+If an image has not been optimized, the user will receive the original version, which is also saved to the cache.

-Images on the source are stored in their original form.
-When the source receives a request from a CDN server to download a JPEG, PNG, or GIF image, the image is converted to WebP format and placed in the cache of the CDN server that sent the request.
+Images are stored on the source in their original form.
+When a request to load a JPEG, PNG, GIF image is sent from a CDN server to the source, the image is converted to WebP and cached on the CDN server that sent the request.

-At the first image request, the CDN server may return the original version so as not to create delays.
-Next, the compressed image is loaded into the CDN server cache.
-The user will receive it with each new request.
+Upon the first image request, the CDN server may return the original version to avoid delays.
+Subsequently, the compressed image is loaded into the CDN server cache.
+The user will receive this version with every new request.

-Optimization is charged on a monthly basis according to the tariff plan.
-The tariff plan includes a package of 10,000 compression requests per month, which is used for all CDN resources of the account with optimization included.
+Optimization is billed monthly according to the subscription plan.
+The subscription plan includes a package of 10 000 compression requests per month, which applies to all CDN resources on the account where optimization is enabled.
 One image is processed per compression request.

-The first payment under the tariff plan is deducted at the first activation of the option for any of the CDN resources of the account.
-The following payments are debited on the first day of each calendar month.
-If the package of requests under the tariff plan is exhausted, each request in excess of the package is charged separately according to the pay-as-you-go model.
+The first payment for the subscription plan is charged when the option is enabled for any of the account's CDN resources.
+Subsequent payments are charged on the first day of each calendar month.
+If the request package under the subscription plan is exhausted, each additional request is billed separately according to the pay-as-you-go. model.

 Limits and restrictions

-• if the image weighs more than 2 MB.
+• if the image is larger than 2 MB.
 If you want to convert images larger than 2 MB, create a ticket;

 • if the user's browser does not support the WebP format.

-Such images will be transmitted in their original form.
+Such images will be delivered in their original form.

 1. Enable optimization in the control panel.

-2. If you want to configure individual processing parameters for individual images, configure the URI parameters on the site.
+2. If you want to configure custom processing parameters for specific images, configure URI parameters on your site.

 1. Enable optimization in the control panel

-1. In the Control Panel, on the top menu, click Products and select CDN.
+1. In the control panel, go to the top menu, click Products, and select CDN.

-2. In the CDN Resources section, open the resource page → Optimization tab.
+2. In the CDN Resources section, open the CDN resource page → Optimization tab.

-3. In the Image Optimization box, check the Image Optimization checkbox.
+3. In the Image Optimization block, select the Image optimization checkbox.

-1. Open the code of your website that has the images on it.
+1. Open the source code of your site where the images are hosted.

-2. Insert the URI parameter into the image link in the code:
+2. Add a URI parameter to the image link in the code:

 https://<domain>/ioss(<parameter>=<value>)/<image_path>